StevenMaude/pyunshort/README.md

 ## pyunshort_me

-Python module to access the [unshort.me API](http://unshort.me/api.html) for unshortening of URLs. `unshort()` takes a URL as a string and returns the unshortened form as a string.
+Python module to access the [expandurl API](http://expandurl.me) for unshortening of URLs. `unshort()` takes a URL as a string and returns the unshortened form as a string.

 Licensed under GPL v3 (see COPYING).